 Accumulator Bet (or Acca)

-An Accumulator (or Acca), is a selection of four or more bets, combined into a single wager.
-Accumulators are popular, as they provide an opportunity for increased winnings, with a reduced expense.
+An Accumulator (or Acca), is a bet of four or more selections, combined into a single wager.
+Accumulators are popular, as they provide an opportunity for a large win from a small stake.

 An Asian Handicap is a popular bet, originating in Indonesia.
 An Asian Handicap see’s one team (or player) given a virtual head start.
 If the team you are betting on are heavy favourites, with low odds, you can increase the odds by going for a negative handicap.
 This means they have to win by a certain number of goals.
 When the handicap value is not a whole number, the possibility of a draw is eliminated.